neuroinformatics-unit/sphinx-deployment-test/README.md

 If you also want to test the deployment step, you may need to trigger it via manual workflow dispatch or via pushing a tag to the `main` branch (depending on the workflow configuration).

-You probably also want to examine the deployed test website at <http://neuroinformatics.dev/sphinx-deployment-test/>
+You may also examine the deployed test website at <http://neuroinformatics.dev/sphinx-deployment-test/>